open-contracting/credere-backend/README.md

-COLOMBIA_SECOP_APP_TOKEN -> Token from fetching SECOP data SECOP_PAGINATION_LIMIT -> Page size for the fected SECOP data HASH_KEY -> hash key for hashing personal data before submitting it to Database FRONT_PUBLIC_IMAGES_ES = -> Directory on the frontend server containing the Spanish version of the text in the images.
+COLOMBIA_SECOP_APP_TOKEN -> Token from fetching SECOP data SECOP_PAGINATION_LIMIT -> Page size for the fected SECOP data HASH_KEY -> hash key for hashing personal data before submitting it to Database APPLICATION_EXPIRATION_DAYS -> Days to expire link after application creation FRONT_PUBLIC_IMAGES_ES -> Directory on the frontend server containing the Spanish versions of the text in the images.
-FRONT_PUBLIC_IMAGES_EN = ->Directory on the frontend server containing the English version of the text in the images.
+FRONT_PUBLIC_IMAGES_EN -> Directory on the frontend server containing the English versions of the text in the images.
-TEMPORAL_BUCKET = -> Temporal S3 bucket used in develop to serve images
-FACEBOOK_LINK = -> Link to OCP Facebook account
-TWITTER_LINK = ->Link to OCP Twitter account
+TEMPORAL_BUCKET -> Temporal S3 bucket used in develop to serve images FACEBOOK_LINK -> Link to OCP Facebook account TWITTER_LINK -> Link to OCP Twitter account
-LINK_LINK = -> Link to (pending to ask)
+LINK_LINK -> Link to (pending to ask)

 You should configure the pre-commit for the repo one time